|

 Modification Area to always prompt you before overwriting a backup.

-Methods 1 and 2 have a one-to-one relation
+Methods 1 and 2 have a one-to-one

-the previous version of the copied file, as you would expect.
+overwrite the previous version of the copied file, as you would expect.

-Most users will probably choose Method 1 (the default)
+Most users will probably choose Method 1 (the

-or Method 2. |
+default) or Method 2.

 Notes

-Relative paths: As noted above, the first and second methods use
+Relative paths: As noted above, the first and second methods use the same relative

-the same relative path as the original document, a technique
+path as the original document, a technique used by some third-party

-used by some third-party backup software programs.
-The backups
+backup software programs.
+The backups will then overwrite the files

-This should also make it easier to find archived files on large
+they are supposed to overwrite.
+This should also make it easier to find

-drives with lots of files since they will have the same relative
+archived files on large drives with lots of files since they will have

-see if it is a floppy drive (it simply looks for "a:\"
+to see if it is a floppy drive (it simply looks for "a:\" in the drive

-a prompted CopyFile command to help ensure nothing is inadvertently
+command to help ensure nothing is inadvertently overwritten, as well as

-overwritten, as well as to warn the user if the floppy disk is
+to warn the user if the floppy disk is full.
+For all other drive

-is not prompted by default (this can be changed in the macro's
+can be changed in the macro's User

-User Modification Area), on the assumption that you are copying to a
+Modification Area) on the assumption that

-backup (or archive) drive and always want to overwrite any existing
+you are copying to a backup (or archive) drive and always want to

 Tips